thomasgalliker/ValueConverters.NET/README.md

 * Use the converter in a binding by referenceing  it as a StaticResource.

-#### WPF example
+#### General Usage of Converters in XAML

-Define a converter in the Resources section of a UserControl.
-Specify options if required.
+Define a converter in the Resources section of a UserControl, Window, Page, etc. Specify options if required.

 ```xml

  <UserControl.Resources>
         <ResourceDictionary>
             <converters:DateTimeConverter x:Key="DateTimeConverter" Format="d" MinValueString="-"/>
         </ResourceDictionary>
     </UserControl.Resources>

 ```